-In the view of EBF, sales cannot be the sole driver of the business model assessment.
-Retaining the sale criterion as the only criteria to determine the measurement would imply that loans held by bank B would be measured at fair value.
-Fair value measurement could in this case lead to misleading information for users, introducing volatility where not appropriate.
+Sales should not be the sole driver of the business model assessment.
+Referring to the rather simplified banking example given by EFRAG, a bank A holds loans until their maturity to collect cash flows; a bank B holds loans but generally to sell them to other financial institutions.
+Recognizing the loans in the two banks at different measurements is not necessarily appropriate under real circumstances.
+Retaining the sale criterion as the only criterion to determine the measurement would imply that loans held by bank B would be measured at fair value.
+Fair value measurement could lead in this case to financial statements being misleading and misleading information for users, introducing volatility where not appropriate.

 Asymmetry between the accounting treatment and the way loans are managed should be avoided.

-Information about the sales should be considered in conjunction with other information when assessing the way financial assets are managed such as how revenue is generated, how risk is managed, historical sale information, reasons of the sales including regulatory requirements, conditions of the sales, and expectations about future sales activities.
-This can be demonstrated by the objective of banks to achieve a stable interest margin, for example.
+Sale information should be considered in conjunction with other information when assessing the way financial assets are managed such as how revenue is generated, how risk is managed, historical sale information, reasons of the sales, conditions of the sales, and expectations about future sales activities.
+This can be shown by the aims of banks to achieve a stable interest margin, for example.
 A certain interest margin is often constantly maintained using so-called replicating portfolios.
-In this case, and with a view to refinancing with matching maturities, the liability structure is reflected by securities on the asset side (according to the repayment periods).
-Changes in liability structure, for instance due to withdrawals of customer deposits, have then to be carried out on the asset side in order to maintain the structure resulting in regular sales.
-While this does not change the original objective of generating contractual cash flows, in order to keep the interest margin constant, adjustments are necessary in the form of sales.
+In this case and with a view to refinancing with matching maturities, the liability structure is reflected by securities on the asset side (according to the repayment periods).
+Changes in liability structure, for instance, due to withdrawals of customer deposits, then have to be carried out on the asset side in order to maintain the structure and this means regular sales.
+However, this does not change the original aim of generating contractual cash flows.
+But in order to keep the interest margin constant, adjustments are necessary in the form of sales.
 The bank's intention with the portfolio is still to collect the contractual cash flows rather than to achieve short-term profits.
-Therefore, recognition and measurement of bank A loans and bank B loans could be the same using amortised costs since justified by circumstances.
+Therefore, recognition and measurement of bank A loans and bank B loans could be the same using amortised costs if justified by circumstances.